UNOBRIDGELab/Dimensions/README.md

-# Information Archetypes Dimensions Handbook
+# Information Archetypes & Dimension in Design

 This repository provides complementary files related to Information Archetypes in Design research project.